Set Command Window Preferences

 For details, see Format Floating-Point Numbers.

-Select a Numeric display option to specify
+Select a Line spacing option to

-blank lines, select
+suppress blank lines, select

 Select a Locale option to specify the